bminixhofer/tractjs/README.md

 There is currently one other usable ONNX runner for the browser, [ONNX.js](https://github.com/microsoft/onnxjs).
 There are a couple of things tractjs does better:

-- tractjs supports more operators.
-LSTMs (even bidirectional) are supported, while ONNX.js does not support any recurrent networks.
+- tractjs supports more operators:
+  - LSTMs (even bidirectional) are supported while ONNX.js does not support any recurrent networks.
-- tractjs is maintained.
-At the time of writing the last significant commit to ONNX.js was more than one year ago.
+  - Some ONNX-ML models like decision tree classifiers are also supported.
 - tractjs is more convenient to use.
 It can build to a single file `tractjs.min.js` which contains the inlined WASM and WebWorker.
 The WASM backend of ONNX.js can not as easily be used without a build system.

 There are however also some downsides to tractjs.
 See the [FAQ](#faq).